 After moving to the United States in 1959, Pépin first worked at Le Pavillon, an historic French restaurant in New York City.
 From 1960 to 1970, he was director of research and new development for Howard Johnson’s and developed recipes for the restaurant chain.
 At the same time, he earned his Bachelor’s and Master’s degrees at Columbia University.

-Author of 29 books, he published his first cookbook, The Other Half of the Egg with Helen McCully in 1967, the same year that his only daughter, Claudine was born.
-Pépin released his seminal text La Technique in 1976, and his autobiography The Apprentice in 2003.
+Author of more than 30 books, he published his first cookbook, The Other Half of the Egg, with Helen McCully in 1967, the same year that his only daughter, Claudine was born.
+Pépin released his seminal text, La Technique, in 1976, and his autobiography, The Apprentice, in 2003.
+Jacques is also an accomplished artist, which he was able to showcase in his most recent book, The New York Times– bestselling Art of the Chicken.
+The book celebrates the humble bird through stories, recipes, and art.

 Pépin is a former columnist for The New York Times and his articles have appeared in countless food magazines, especially Food & Wine magazine.
 He is the recipient of honorary doctorate degrees from five American universities, was awarded France’s highest civilian honor, La Légion d’Honneur, in 2004, as well as the Chevalier des Arts et Lettres in 1997 and the Mérite Agricole in 1992.
 He has received 16 James Beard Foundation Awards, including the Lifetime Achievement Award in 2005.

-For the past 30 years, Pépin has taught in the Culinary Arts Program at Boston University and, since 1989, he has served as dean of special programs at the International Culinary Center in New York City.
+For the past 30 years, Pépin has taught in the Culinary Arts Program at Boston University and he served as dean of special programs at the International Culinary Center in New York City.
+He parlayed his dedication to culinary education into the creation of the Jacques Pépin Foundation, along with his daughter and son-in-law, in 2016.
 He has called Connecticut home since 1975.